JChamberlain28/Team-16-Project-1-Task-Scheduling/README.md

 # Team: Saadboys

-# project-1: Task Scheduling
+# SOFTENG 306 Project 1: Task Scheduling
-description of project
+A Java application which facilitates the creation of optimal schedulings of tasks.

 ## Team members
 | Name                        | UPI           | GitHub Name                                   |
 | ----------------------------|--------------| ---------------------------------------------|